 We left the earth scorched Our dancing footprints, charred.
 A nod to the cold sunset, A kneel to the heat of the moon.
 The depth and breadth of you, Unfathomable odyssey.
 No more intrepid vista A shiny new shackle on the earth.
 So; the ash flies high It blackens my face and hands.
 My back … Continue reading Poem: Embers

 Shut the door Shhhh...
 Tip toe, Finger tip reach, To the top shelf.
 Then, shut the door.
 Kilner tight.
 Kill it.
 Close the lid.
 Flick the light, off.
 Then, shut the door.
 Turn your back Away.
 Do not look.
 Leave the past.
 Leave.
 Then, shut the door.
 I will not remember you.

-When the world stopped I was already lying down; Nimbostratus.
+When the world stopped I was already lying down; Gazing at, Nimbostratus.
 I wanted to see the stars And the hope beyond.
-When the world stopped I sat up - I couldn’t see the stars, But felt a new hope ⁃ despite the rain.
+When the world stopped I sat up.
+I couldn’t see the stars, But felt a new hope, despite the rain.
 When the world stopped I stood.
 Not touching.
 Anyone.
 I hid my face. … Continue reading Poem: When the World Stopped

 Desire.
 So easily sparked in the hearts of man.
 An incendiary, smouldering insidiously.
 Burning.

 Baby has cold.
 Baby has a cold; watery eyes, Snotty nose.
 Staccato cough.
 Cough.
 Cough.
 Baby has a cold; Mucus covered lullabies, halt.
 The night-light dim dimming in the day, And bunny lies lonely by his head.
 Baby has a cold; Baby's in bed.
 Out of bed, in my arms.
 Baby cries.
 Red eyes, Rosie … Continue reading Poem: Baby has a cold